PwzXxm/CLDictP/README.md

 - Merriam-Webster Collegiate

+For each entry, it contains:

+- Pronunciation: IPA(International Phonetic Alphabet)

+- Part of Speech

+- Grammar

+- Definition

+- Common Usage

+- Examples

 All searched words are saved in the set and saved to `searched.txt`.

-It also save searched words and definitions into the file `quizlet.txt` so that they can be imported into [Quizlet](https://quizlet.com/) which makes flash cards.
+It also save searched words and definitions into the file `quizlet.txt` so that they can be imported into [Quizlet](https://quizlet.com/) which makes flashcards.
 The format is:

 - between term and definition: `$`